NARRAAKHIL/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 ## Algorithm

+STEP 1.
+Start

-1. Load California housing data, select features and targets, and split into training and testing sets.
+STEP 2.
+Load California housing data, select features and targets, and split into training and testing sets.

-2. Scale both X (features) and Y (targets) using StandardScaler.
+STEP 3.
+Scale both X (features) and Y (targets) using StandardScaler.

-3. Use SGDRegressor wrapped in MultiOutputRegressor to train on the scaled training data.
+STEP 4.
+Use SGDRegressor wrapped in MultiOutputRegressor to train on the scaled training data.

-4. Predict on test data, inverse transform the results, and calculate the mean squared error.
+STEP 5.
+Predict on test data, inverse transform the results, and calculate the mean squared error.

+STEP 6.
+End
 ## Program:

 /*